bitrix24/b24restdocs/api-reference/tasks/flow/tasks-flow-flow-delete.md

 || **flowData.id***
 [`integer`](../../data-types.md) | Identifier of the flow to be deleted.

-You can obtain the identifier using the method [tasks.task.get](../tasks-task-get.md) for a task that has already been added to the flow, or create a new flow using the method [tasks.flow.flow.create](./tasks-flow-flow-create.md) ||
+You can obtain the identifier using the method for creating a new flow [tasks.flow.flow.create](./tasks-flow-flow-create.md) or by retrieving a task [tasks.task.get](../tasks-task-get.md) for a task from the flow ||
 |#

 ## Code Examples